stsaz/phiola/README.md

 phiola *beta* - fast audio player, recorder, converter for Windows, Linux & Android.
 Its low CPU consumption conserves the notebook/phone battery.
+You can issue commands to phiola via its CLI, TUI, GUI, system pipe and SDK interfaces.
 Its fast startup time allows using it from custom scripts on a "play-and-exit" or "record-and-exit" basis.
 It's completely portable (all codecs are bundled) - you can run it directly from a read-only flash drive.
 It's a free and open-source project, and you can use it as a standalone application or as a library for your own software.